 Creating and editing questions in a 360 survey works the same way as it does in the Survey Platform.
 The main difference is that there are fewer question types available for 360 surveys than there are for standard Qualtrics surveys.
-Visit the static content, standard & specialty questions, and advanced questions pages for more information on the available question types.
+Visit the Question Types page for more information on the available question types.

 For information on how to create, edit, delete, and copy questions, visit the Survey Platform’s creating questions support page.